 Going solar also means locking in predictable electricity costs.
-Unlike the unpredictable electricity rates from your utility (driven by volatile fuel prices and variable demand), the cost of electricity produced by your solar system is predetermined, and can even be specifically contracted.
+Unlike utility electric rates that can spike unexpectedly based on volatile fuel prices and consumer demand, the cost of solar electricity is predetermined and can even be specifically contracted.

 Learn more about the ITC